WarrenWeckesser/mpsci/README.rst

 formulas and algorithms.
 The library `mpmath` is used for floating point calculations.

-Most of the code in ``mpsci`` was developed as a way to find the "true" values to be used in SciPy unit tests.
+Much of the code in ``mpsci`` was developed as a way to find the "true" values to be used in SciPy unit tests.

-The package should be considered prototype-quality software.
-There will probably be backwards-incompatible API changes as the code is expanded.
+There has not been an official release of ``mpsci``; the GitHub repository is the only source of the code.
+The API is not stable and may change frequently.

 -----